This post covers things to do in November in San Francisco, including free, nighttime, and family-friendly activities, updated for 2022.

 The Bay Area is one of the biggest cities for traveling Broadway musicals, and there will be at least a few great shows to see throughout the month of November.

-You can find all theatre productions in the Bay Area here.
+You can find many theatre productions in the Bay Area here.

 Be sure to read our post on things to do at night in San Francisco for more nighttime activity ideas.